google-home/smarthome-washer/README.md

     3. Select the plus (+) icon in the bottom right corner.
     4. You should see your test app with the [test] prefix and the display name you set.
     5. Select that item.
 The Google Assistant will then authenticate with your service and send a SYNC request, asking your service to provide a list of devices for the user.
-26. Now preprogrammed devices will appear in the Google Home app.
+26. Now pre-programmed devices will appear in the Google Home app.

 ## Pre-programmed smart devices